samundrak/design-pattern-example-java/README.md

     of creating objects without having to specify the exact class of the object that will be created.
 This is done by creating objects by calling a factory method—either specified in an interface and implemented by child classes, or implemented in a base class and optionally overridden by derived classes—rather than by calling a constructor. - Wikipedia

+#Builder Design Pattern
+  Builder pattern builds a complex object using simple objects and using a step by step approach.
+This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.

+  A Builder class builds the final object step by step.
+This builder is independent of other objects.